tema7707/Algorithms/leetcode/easy/di_string_match/README.md

 ```

 #### My submission:
-Runtime: 51 ms, faster than **100.00%** of Java online submissions for DI String Match.
+Runtime: 51 ms, faster than **100.00%** of Python3 online submissions for DI String Match.
-Memory Usage: 13.8 MB, less than **100.00%** of Java online submissions for DI String Match.
+Memory Usage: 13.8 MB, less than **100.00%** of Python3 online submissions for DI String Match.